 The upside to partnerships is that you have multiple people that can contribute time and money to your organization and help it grow.
 The downside is that, as a sole proprietorship, you’ll be personally responsible for debt your business incurs.

 The “C” in C Corporation refers to the subchapter in the IRS tax code that defines this type of business entity.
 A C Corporation is kind of like a fake person – it can buy property in its own name, sue people, etc. And when a C Corporation gets sued itself, the owners’ personal assets are protected in most cases.
 The owners of C Corporations are called shareholders, as shares of stock represent their ownership.

 The disadvantage to C Corporations is that they involve a lot of taxes and a lot of hassle.
 C Corporations are effectively taxed twice: once for the income that the business itself makes, and then again for the income shareholders make through dividends.

 With a C Corporation, you also need to put up with a bunch of corporate formalities to maintain your business’s status as a separate legal entity.
 This includes events like shareholders meetings and board of directors meetings (oh yeah, and you’ll have to elect a board of directors, too).

 An S Corporation is a lot like a C Corporation in that it’s an artificial person people create with state approval to separate their business ventures from their personal lives.

-The difference, though, is that S Corporations are structured so that the owners are treated like a partnership for federal tax purposes.
+The difference, though, is that S Corporations are structured so that the owners are treated as a partnership for federal tax purposes.
 This means that they don’t have to pay taxes at the corporate level, which allows owners to avoid the double taxation problem that C Corporations face.

-Choosing the proper form of business is key when you start up.
+Choosing the proper form of business is key when you startup.
 Have any questions about business entity selection?
 Feel free to contact us and ask.